soundpress/nycadministrativecode/docs/c08/index.rst

 a.
 Definitions.
 As used in this section, the following terms have the following meanings:

+   Correctional health services.
+The term “correctional health services” means the entity responsible for the delivery of health and mental health services to incarcerated individuals in the custody of the department.

    Staff.
 The term “staff” means any employee of the department or any person who regularly provides health or counseling services directly to inmates.

    Trauma-informed care.
 The term “trauma-informed care” means trauma-informed care as described by the substance abuse and mental health services administration of the United States department of health and human services, or any successor agency, department, or governmental entity.